DATA-606-SPRING-2023-THU/Shiridi_Data606/docs/final_proposal.md

 I gathered the dataset from Kaggle

 https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data

+Total no of rows 569 and total no of columns is 32 Columns are as follows
+ID

+Diagnosis

+Radius_mean

+Texture_mean

+Perimeter_mean

+Area_mean

+Smoothness_mean

+Compactness_mean

+Concavity_mean

+Concave points_mean

+Symmetry_mean

+ Fractal_dimension_mean

+Radius_se

+Perimeter_se

+Area_se

+Smoothness_se

+Compactness_se

+Concavity_se

+Concave points_se

+Symmetry_se

+Fractal dimension_se

+Radius_worst

+Texture_worst

+Perimeter_worst

+Area_worst

+Smoothness_worst

+Compactness_worst

+Concavity_worst

+Concave points_worst

+Symmetry_worst

+Fractal dimension_worst

+Ten real value features are computed for each nucleus
+a) radius (mean of distances from center to points on the perimeter)

+b) texture (standard deviation of gray-scale values)

+c) perimeter

+d) area

+e) smoothness (local variation in radius lengths)

+f) compactness (perimeter^2 / area - 1.0)

+g) concavity (severity of concave portions of the contour)

+h) concave points (number of concave portions of the contour)

+i) symmetry

+j) fractal dimension ("coastline approximation" - 1)

+The mean, standard error and "worst" or largest (mean of the three largest values) of these features were computed for each image, resulting in 30 features.
+For instance, field 3 is Mean Radius, field 13 is Radius SE, field 23 is Worst Radius.
+All feature values are recoded with four significant digits.
+Missing attribute values: none
+Class distribution: 357 benign, 212 malignant

 # What kinds of techniques/models do you plan to use?
 1. Logistic Regression
 2. K Neighbours Classsifier